telepresenceio/telepresence/howtos/intercepts.md

    ```

 3. Start the intercept again:
-`telepresence intercept <service name> --port <local port>[:<remote port>] --env-file <path to env file>`
+`telepresence intercept <service-name> --port <local-port>[:<remote-port>] --env-file <path-to-env-file>`

    You will be asked for the following information:
-   1. **Ingress layer 3 address**: this would usually be the internal address of your ingress controller in the format `<service name>.namespace`.
-Per example, if you have a service `ambassador-edge-stack` in the `ambassador` namespace, you would enter `ambassador-edge-stack.ambassador`;
+   1. **Ingress layer 3 address**: This would usually be the internal address of your ingress controller in the format `<service name>.namespace`.
+For example, if you have a service `ambassador-edge-stack` in the `ambassador` namespace, you would enter `ambassador-edge-stack.ambassador`.
-   2. **Ingress port**: the port on which your ingress controller is listening (often 80 for non-TLS and 443 for TLS);
+   2. **Ingress port**: The port on which your ingress controller is listening (often 80 for non-TLS and 443 for TLS).
-   3. **Ingress TLS encryption**: whether the ingress controller is expecting TLS communication on the specified port;
+   3. **Ingress TLS encryption**: Whether the ingress controller is expecting TLS communication on the specified port.
-   4. **Ingress layer 5 hostname**: if your ingress controller routes traffic based on a domain name (often using the `Host` HTTP header), this is the value you would need to enter here.
+   4. **Ingress layer 5 hostname**: If your ingress controller routes traffic based on a domain name (often using the `Host` HTTP header), this is the value you would need to enter here.

     <Alert severity="info">
         Telepresence supports any ingress controller, not just <a href="../../../tutorials/getting-started/">Ambassador Edge Stack</a>.